 Allowing Multiple Colour Choices

 Depending on your store, you may wish to allow your customers to select more than one colour.
-When they do select more than one colour, there are two behaviour options you can choose from with Faster Woo Widgets – the additional colours can either narrow or expand the results.
+When they do select more than one colour, there are two behaviour options you can choose from with Super Speedy Filters – the additional colours can either narrow or expand the results.
 Expanding the results means that if your users have picked Black and White, then all products available in either black or white will be shown.
 Narrowing the results means that only products with both the black and white attributes would be shown, or only products available in both black and white if you have product variations.
 Normally, for colours, you would select to expand the results.

 If this option is set to No, the customer will only be able to make one colour choice.
 Alternatively if you choose ‘Yes, narrow results’ from the drop down menu then users will see fewer and fewer products the more colours they select.
 For example, if they selected both Black and White, they would see products with a mix of black and white, or they would see products which are available in black or white.

 Most likely, for colours, you will wish to expand the results when users click more colours.
 This is normally what your users would expect – they are thinking they would be happy with either a black or a white top, and they expect to see black, white, and black-and-white products.

 Showing product colours inline on your product archive